po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/04-Day/04-Day-LessonPlan.md

 ### 11. FLEX (20 min)

-* This time can be utilized for reviewing key topics learned so far in this unit or getting started on the homework.
+* This time can be utilized for reviewing key topics learned so far in this module or getting started on the Challenge.

 ### 12. BREAK (30 min)

-This time can be utilized for reviewing key topics learned so far in this unit or getting started on the homework.
+This time can be utilized for reviewing key topics learned so far in this module or getting started on the Challenge.

 ### 13. Instructor Demo: Organizing Tests (5 min)